simjxu/simjxu.github.io/src/pages/posts/sublimehighlight.md

 To create a new syntax, go to Tools >> Developer >> New Syntax.
 This creates a .sublime-syntax file which you can use to edit what color the text will show as.
 Under the "match:" key value pair, you use regex to determine which types of text it matches.
 In the example shown below, I have dates with a newline character highlight as orange.
 The orange color for the Mariana theme matches the "scope:" key value pair of constant.numeric.
 What I essentially had done was look in the Mariana.sublime-color-scheme file to determine that this scope was an orange color.

-Typically, this file is found in Sublime Text 3 >> Packages >> User
+Typically, this file is found in Sublime Text 3 >> Packages >> User.
+On Mac, this is under <username>/Library/Application Support/Sublime Text 3/Packages

 My file is called Plain text.sublime-syntax